The Joining and Training Process

 - 25 hours of live online lessons (evenings) on a vast range of subjects, including how to run the Puppy School syllabus, spread over a 3-month period (with teachers Catherine Tomlinson, Gwen Bailey and other experienced tutors with special knowledge)

-- During this time, you will receive video coaching from your Regional Manager to help you learn the essential skills and techniques needed to run the puppy classes
+- During this time, you will receive guided coaching via submitted videos from your Regional Manager to help you learn the essential skills and techniques needed to run the puppy classes (approximately 4 - 10 hours depending on your initial experience level)

-- A 3-day practical course working hands-on with real puppies (and their owners), and practising all elements of the Puppy School course with those who teach us best, the puppies themselves! (usually held in Gloucestershire, teachers are Gwen Bailey and Claire Luscombe)
+- A 3-day practical course working hands-on with real puppies (and their owners), and practising all elements of the Puppy School course with those who teach us best, the puppies themselves! (usually held in Gloucestershire, teachers are Gwen Bailey, Claire Luscombe, and Sarah Smith)

 The correspondence course is a great opportunity to further develop a range of training skills, ensuring that the tutor has first-hand experience of a range of different breeds, ages and personalities of dog prior to them running classes for themselves.